J0LGER/bloghub/_posts/2023-12-21-Disovering-Hidden-Sqli-Sinks-With-CodeQL.md

   sink, source, "possible SQLi"
 ```

-We obtained a considerable number of results.
+I obtained a considerable number of results.
 However, upon manual review, I discovered that they were duplicates.
 Therefore, we can focus on lines 20-24.

 ![codeql-1](https://github.com/J0LGER/bloghub/assets/54769522/39b995a0-f4ad-46e3-b160-5186bfc0723b)